netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 #  Terminology & Notation Conventions

-  Some of the templates defined in the document uses "--" to easily identify specific instructions to the authors.
+  Some of the templates defined in the document use "--" to easily identify specific instructions to the authors.
 Text prefixed with "--" must not be copied as such when using a template.
 Note that for YANG templates, "//" is used to convey such instructions.